Bhavyaz/Verifake/README.md

+# VeriFake

-Researched about the Existing Deepfake Detection models and Created a Deepfake Detection App via Streamlit using the Xception Model architecture
+Researched about the existing Deepfake Detection models and created a Deepfake Detection App via Streamlit using the Xception Model architecture